tolleiv/json-exporter/README.md

 This Prometheus exporter operates similar to the Blackbox exporters.
 It downloads a JSON file and provides a numerical gauge value from within that file.
 Which value to pick is defined through JsonPath.

+## Parameters

+ - `target`: URL / Json-file to download
+ - `jsonpath`: the field name to read the value from, this follows the syntax provided by [oliveagle/jsonpath](https://github.com/oliveagle/jsonpath)

 ## Docker usage

     docker build -t json_exporter .